o3de/o3de.org/content/docs/user-guide/visualization/cinematics/cameras-positioning-blending.md

 ## Blending Cameras

 By default, when you switch between cameras, the change is immediate.
 However, if you want a smoother transition, you can blend the cameras together.
-You can blend a camera in and out of the camera\-controlled sequence, or blend between cameras that are part of the sequence.
+You can blend a camera in and out of the camera-controlled sequence, or blend between cameras that are part of the sequence.

 ### Blending from Game Camera to Sequence Camera